ozairs/apiconnect-install/README.md

 ## 1.9.
 Perform Backup and Restore for the Developer Portal

 1. You will need to perform the backup using the `apiconnect-up.yaml` file, so make sure your executing commands from the directory where this file is located.
 If you make any changes to this file, after the initial install, you will need to run the `apicup subsys install portal --debug` command again.
+Ideally, you back up both the Management and Portal subsystems at the same time, to ensure synchronicity across the services.

 2. Switch the Kubernetes context to the Green stack (ie `export KUBECONFIG=path_to_kubeconfig`).
 Perform the backup with the command:
     ```